 The acknowledgements should be as brief as possible.
 The Acknowledgments section should be a few sentences at the end, but it is important to recognize those people (organizations and individuals) who made a considerable impact on the research, provided significant help to the author to formulate and complete the experiment, and improved the research at any stage (from providing access to equipment or field sites to editing the manuscript).
 However, this is an optional section.

 The author is responsible for ensuring that the article is fully and accurately cited and for ensuring that citations are in the proper format.
-Iranian Journal of Islamic Studies uses the author-date system of Chicago Manual of Style, which can be accessed online at
+Islamic Inquiries uses the author-date system of Chicago Manual of Style, which can be accessed online at

 Footnotes can be used and are usually listed at the bottom of each page in your manuscript.